viamrobotics/docs/docs/tutorials/scuttle-gamepad.md

 Testing these attributes tells you which mode you are in.

-## EasySMX ESM-9101 Wireless Controller Information
+## EasySMX ESM-9101 wireless controller information

 Here is a diagram of the gamepad.
 <table>